johncoleman83/printf/README.md

 of 1024 chars
-* ``./helper_funcs.c``: file that contains helper functions such as custom ``putchar()`` function called ``_putchar()`` to write chars to standard output 1 at a time and custom reverse string function to reverse a string
+* ``./helper_funcs.c``: file that contains helper functions such as custom ``putchar()`` function called ``_putchar()`` to write chars to standard output 1 at a time and custom reverse string function to reverse a string, and ``skip_spaces()``, which is a function to skip trailing spaces after the '%' directive.
 * ``./holberton.h``: header file that contains all necessary included libraries for all functions, the struct definition and type def for struct, and prototypes for all functions